KyberNetwork/slackbot/README.md

 ### Scripts

 All .py files and the config.ini file need to be in the same directory.
-Run the bot by calling `python3.6 Slackbot.py &`
+Run each script by calling `python3.6 scriptname.py &`, or put each one of them (Reminders.py,Messenger.py,Realtime.py) in an .sh file as the example and run them through cron in case they are stopped.